 Let's create a jack with pin 0 and type rpi.
 Make sure to choose rpi as the driver from the dropdown.

-Next, create a light and associate the jack with it.
+Next, head to the light tab, create a light and associate the jack with it.

 You should notice the LED wired to GPIO 18 turn on.
 You can verify the LED is being dimmed as you update the light's value in reef-pi using the slider and click save.
 We'll use the same circuit with appropriate transistors to make a full blown light controller in a later guide.